 Worth noting: no one accepts Amex here and so we ATM’ed often.
 Three months later we discovered that our checking account had been hacked.
 Multiple charges from Mexico using our PIN.

 We watched the town recede and disappear as we ascended the hilly road back to Puerto Vallarta.
 So much to see here.
 So much beauty and culture.
 I hope to return to Mexico one day.
 In particular, I’d like to see Mexico City and the many interior regions.
 I’m particularly interested in Veracruz and its display of Olmec colossal heads.

-Finally, this trip was a gift from my sister-in-law and her partner.
-They surprised us with tickets for my birthday and of course we accepted.
+This trip was a surprise birthday present from my sister-in-law and her partner.
 Much thanks to them both for taking us on this wonderful getaway